Losant/losant-docs/docs/workflows/overview.md

 ### SMS Node

-The SMS node allows you to send an SMS message one or more phone numbers.
+The [SMS node](/workflows/outputs/sms) allows you to send an SMS message one or more phone numbers.
 This example demonstrates how to use the newly modified payload in a useful way.

 ![Workflow Overview SMS](/images/workflows/overview-sms.png "Workflow Overview SMS")

-Just like the previous two nodes, the SMS node also supports template fields.
-But unlike evaluating to a boolean for the conditional node, or a number for the math node, the SMS node uses the template field to create a custom message that contains a value from the payload.
+The SMS node supports [string templates](/workflows/accessing-payload-data/#string-templates).
+But unlike evaluating to a boolean for the conditional node, or a number for the math node, the SMS node uses the that value to create a custom message that contains a value from the payload.

 ```
 Temperature warning.
 Temperature now at {{ degreesCelsius }} deg C!